 Forage and turf seed production is an excellent way to get a head start on next year's seeding, diversify your risk and add some profitable cropping options to your rotation.
-Forage and turf seed markets have been stable with consistent demand and good prices.
+Forage and turf seed markets have seen ample demand with most inventories drawn down by end use consumption.
+Record commodity prices have further encouraged the planting of broad acre crops leaving less acres for niche species like forage and turf seed.
+These market dynamics have created good timing to plant forage and turf seed production with historically strong prices!